mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Many of the ships on this route are Megacorporate–owned, though a couple of smaller lines make a decent profit from dedicated vessels plying the trans–Rhylanor routes.
-The most prominent, Rhylanor Shipping LIC, is heavily subsidised by the government of Rhylanor to ensure a regular service.
+The most prominent, Rhylanor Shipping LIC, is heavily subsidized by the government of Rhylanor to ensure a regular service.
 The firm does not operate anywhere else, but Imperium Mail LIC does.
 The latter specialises in high–

-jump courier and subsidised trade route operations in various parts of the Marches as well as Deneb sector.
+jump courier and subsidized trade route operations in various parts of the Marches as well as Deneb sector.

 ###### VANEJEN C686854 5